 Our friendly staff are fully qualified, have extensive experience in the prescription and fitting of children’s eyewear, and are always on hand to help you and your child select the most suitable frame for their needs.

-To arrange an appointment please call us on 028 6632 2524 or fill the form in below and let us take care of your child’s vision for the future.
+To arrange an appointment please call us on 028 6632 2524 and let us take care of your child’s vision for the future.

 Don’t worry; we’re always on hand to help!
 It is not uncommon for frames to become misaligned or a lens to get broken with the rough and tumble of child’s play.
 Simply return the frame to us and we will have it repaired or replaced.